 - The gun was unloaded or posed no risk to the public.

-South Jersey gun crimes lawyer Stephen Piper also works hard to uncover mitigating factors in each client’s case, which can allow him to negotiate a waiver with the prosecution’s office if PTI or probation are unavailable.
-A Graves Act waiver can allow the court to reduce the minimum parole eligibility period from three (3) years to as little as one (1) year.
+I also work hard to uncover mitigating factors in each client’s case, which can allow me to negotiate a waiver with the prosecution’s office if PTI or probation is unavailable.
+A Graves Act waiver can allow the court to reduce the minimum parole eligibility period from three years to as little as one year.

-If PTI or probation are unavailable, and if a Graves Act waiver cannot be obtained, NJ criminal defense attorney Stephen R. Piper is ready to go to court to help his client fight any unlawful possession of a weapon charge.
-Types of unlawful possession charges in New Jersey include:
+If PTI or probation is unavailable and a Graves Act waiver cannot be obtained, I am ready to go to court to help my clients fight any unlawful possession of a weapon charge.
+The types of unlawful possession charges in New Jersey include:

-- Possession of a rifle or shotgun without a firearms purchaser identification card is generally a third degree offense.
+- Possession of a rifle or shotgun without a firearms purchaser identification card, generally a third-degree offense

-- Possession of any firearm in an educational institution without written authorization from the governing body of the school is punishable as a third degree offense, even if the accused individual has a valid permit to carry the weapon outside of the school.
+- Possession of any firearm in an educational institution without written authorization from the governing body of the school, punishable as a third-degree offense, even if the accused individual has a valid permit to carry the weapon outside of the school

-Unlawful possession of a weapon charges in NJ can also be brought against individuals who are not legally eligible to carry weapons, such as individuals who have previously been convicted of certain offenses.
+Unlawful possession of a weapon charges in New Jersey can also be brought against individuals who are not legally eligible to carry weapons, such as individuals who have previously been convicted of certain offenses.
 These are called “certain persons offenses.”

 The most serious gun crime cases in New Jersey involve accusations that the individual possessed an illegal weapon with the intent to use that weapon for an unlawful purpose.
 The sentence for possession of a weapon for an unlawful purpose can be imposed in addition to any sentence imposed in connection with any other charge, whether concurrently or consecutively.
-In these cases, NJ criminal defense attorney Stephen Piper will fight to prove that the accused individual did not have the required unlawful intent that the prosecution must prove in order to convict.
-In other cases, Stephen Piper may be able to prove that the gun was discovered in the course of an unlawful search of the accused individual’s home or vehicle.
-In all cases, he will bring his years of experience as a New Jersey criminal defense attorney to work in exploring every possible defense avenue that may be available.
+In these cases, I will fight to prove that the accused individual did not have the required unlawful intent that the prosecution must prove in order to convict.
+In other cases, I may be able to prove that the gun was discovered in the course of an unlawful search of the accused individual’s home or vehicle.
+In all cases, I will bring my years of experience as a New Jersey criminal defense attorney to work in exploring every possible defense avenue that may be available.

-Contact an Experienced New Jersey Criminal Weapons Charge Attorney Who Will Help You Beat Unlawful Possession of a Weapon Charges in Cherry Hill, NJ
+Contact An Experienced New Jersey Criminal Weapons Charge Attorney Who Will Help You Beat Unlawful Possession Of A Weapon Charges In Cherry Hill, New Jersey

-If you have been charged with unlawful possession of a weapon in Camden, Cherry Hill, Gloucester Township, or anywhere else in New Jersey, you need the best legal defense to keep your record clear.
-The Law Office of Stephen R. Piper has a full team of attorneys, paralegals, and investigative legal staff ready to go to work for you today.
-Contact our Moorestown office to schedule a free initial consultation today.
+If you have been charged with unlawful possession of a weapon in Camden, Cherry Hill, Gloucester Township or anywhere else in New Jersey, you need the best legal defense to keep your record clear.
+At The Law Offices of Stephen R. Piper, LLC, I am ready to go to work for you today.
+Contact my Moorestown office to schedule a free initial consultation today.